 As great as I find ClickUp for small businesses to be, the program still has a couple of drawbacks.
 Changes made in ClickUp will be reflected in Apple Calendar, Outlook, and any external calendar that allows you to subscribe with a URL feed but changes in your calendar app won’t sync back.
 That is with the exception of Google Calendars which allows a true two-way sync with ClickUp.Clickup’s notifications feature can also make getting started feel a bit overwhelming and cumbersome because right out of the gate, you get way too many notifications.
 Thankfully, you can choose which notifications you receive, how you receive them, and when you receive them.
 It just takes a bit of time figuring out what you need to be notified about and customizing the notification settings to your liking.
 You can learn how to easily do this and use every one of their other intricate features with their helpful tutorials created for three different levels of experience.

 Is ClickUp for small businesses?
 Absolutely!
 Our switch to ClickUp has significantly improved the efficiency and effectiveness of myself and my team by streamlining our project and task management and improving our overall communication.
 With the right dedication to learning how to use some of its features, I am confident it can do the same for you!
 If you want to compare your current task management system to ClickUp, click here.
 And don’t fret about having to start from scratch.
 ClickUp allows you to conveniently import all of your tasks and due dates from any other project management app.
-If you decide you’re interested in getting started with ClickUp, make sure to use my special affiliate link to receive 20% off ClickUp’s Unlimited and/or Business Plan FOREVER.
+If you decide you’re interested in getting started with ClickUp, make sure to use my special affiliate link to receive 15% off ClickUp’s unlimited and business plans for the first year!
 While I am an affiliate of ClickUp, please know that I stand behind my recommendation.